(It’s not just about having lots of money or leading a CEO kind-of-life.)

 I was penniless in a dramatic sense, frustrated at myself for not being able to achieve my dream profession, and I felt like an underachiever.
 I am a stay at home mom who used to be a dean’s lister in school (honor student) and is fully aware in exchanging all of that, a “supposed-to-be glamorous and rich lifestyle” for a middle-income earning husband, two daughters, and a 3-bedroom house.
 It was not my dream!
 I don’t like this, but why am I here?

 Learning how to be contented and happy with my life

 It took me a long time to realize that money is never everything.
+“Look at negative thoughts like reruns of a TV show you’ve seen a million times.
+Let them play in the background while you shift your focus to something else,” explains Jo Eckler, PsyD, a therapist in Austin, Texas.
 If only I had found contentment when I was younger, the “me” right now would have been a better and much-improved person.
 My grandfather had to put it on my face that I am blessed and should be happy with myself.
 When I saw nothing good about myself, my grandfather saw the best.

 He told all his friends one time in a party (senior citizen group parties at home) that all his grandchildren have surpassed his expectations and are very successful in life.
 My grandfather gave me a special mention to his friends and another cousin who turned out to be a doctor.
 He put me on par with a medical doctor – I who have nothing in my bank account, no permanent job, and unstable online income.